Egg fried rice

 1. Prepare the ingredients:

-- cut the broccoli into small florets;
+• cut the broccoli into small florets;

-- peel and dice the onion;
+• peel and dice the onion;

-- peel and slice the carrot;
+• peel and dice the carrot;

-- peel and crush the garlic;
+• peel and crush the garlic;

-- peel and grate the ginger.
+• peel and grate the ginger.

 2. Bring a large pan of water to the boil.
-Add the rice and cook for 10 minutes until tender.
+Add the rice and cook for 10-12 minutes until tender.

-4. Heat the oil in a large deep frying pan or wok over a medium high heat.
+4. Heat the oil in a large frying pan or wok over a medium high heat.
 Add the onion and fry for 3-4 minutes until softened.

 6. Add the cooked rice, ginger and garlic to the pan.
 Fry, mixing well with the vegetables, for 5 mins until the rice is piping hot and starting to crisp.